JackobPunch/Arduino/README.md

 ## Contents of folders
 - tasks - all tasks with codes and circuit examples
 - inventory - list of components used and their photos
-- gallery - photos and videos of some tasks
+- gallery - photos and videos

 ![GIF](https://github.com/JackobPunch/Arduino/blob/main/gallery/x-andy-axisservo-gif.gif)